ChaitanyaSaik/System-Scheduler-Simulator/README.md

-# System Scheduler Simulator
+# System Scheduler Simulation

 ## Project Overview

-The **System Scheduler Simulator** is a C++ project that simulates multiple CPU scheduling algorithms used in operating systems.
+The **System Scheduler Simulation** is a C++ project that simulates multiple CPU scheduling algorithms used in operating systems.
 It includes both **preemptive and non-preemptive scheduling**, provides detailed metrics, and visualizes execution with a **text-based Gantt chart**.

 ### Supported Scheduling Algorithms